akashihi/mdg/README.md

 #### Deployment guide

 1) Get a copy of recent mdg deploy, by either downloading or cloning it:

     wget -O mdg-deploy.zip https://github.com/akashihi/mdg-deploy/archive/
     unzip mdg-deploy.zip

+or

     git clone https://github.com/akashihi/mdg-deploy.git

 2) Configure your inverntory file: You need to set ip address to your host (default value is 192.168.1.253) and configure ssh access settings, if needed.
 Consult [Ansible manual](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html) for details.

     vi mdg-deploy/atomic/inventory

 3) Choose version, you would like to deploy, by editing playbook file:

     vi mdg-deploy/atomic/mdg.yml

-You need to edit a 'flavor' variable, setting it either to next(default), deploying a latest dev build ofr MDG, or to 'docker-compose', to deploy latest "stable" version.
+You also need to edit a 'flavor' variable, setting it either to next(default), deploying a latest dev build ofr MDG, or to 'docker-compose', to deploy latest "stable" version.

 4) You can start your deployment now, by calling ansible:

     cd mdg-deploy/atomic
     ansible-playbook -i inventory mdg.yml -k

-5) After successfull Ansible run you should check that mdg is available at http://yourip/
+5) After successful Ansible run you should check that mdg is available at http://yourip/

 #### Upgrade procedure